WTA to AP: Loss of China events over Peng could go past ’22

 ”I applaud Steve Simon and the WTA leadership for taking a strong stand on defending human rights in China and around the world,” women’s tennis pioneer Billie Jean King said. ”The WTA has chosen to be on the right side of history in defending the rights of our players.
 This is yet another reason why women’s tennis is the leader in women’s sports.”

-But news of the first #MeToo case to reach the political realm in China has not been reported by the domestic media and online discussion of it has been highly censored.
+But news of the first (hash)MeToo case to reach the political realm in China has not been reported by the domestic media and online discussion of it has been highly censored.

 ”I can only imagine the range of emotions and feelings that Peng is likely going through right now.
 I hope she knows that none of this is her fault, and that we remain very proud of her extreme courage that she’s shown through this,” Simon told the AP. ”But the one thing that we can’t do is walk away from this, because if we’re walking away from the key elements – which is obviously not only her well-being, but the investigation – then we’re telling the world that not addressing sexual assault with respect to the seriousness it requires is OK, because it’s too difficult.
 And it’s simply something that we can’t let happen.”